The Russia Investigations: Is This The Final Countdown?

 Techlash

 Big Tech is running out of friends in Washington.
 On Sept.
-5, the Senate intelligence committee has scheduled another flagship hearing with the bosses of Facebook and Twitter to talk about what they're doing to help prevent another round of social media agitation like that used by Russian influence-mongers in 2016.
+5, the Senate intelligence committee has scheduled another flagship hearing with the bosses of Facebook and Twitter to talk about what they're doing to help prevent another round of social media agitation like that used by Russian influencemongers in 2016.

-Larry Page, the CEO of Google's parent company Alphabet, also has been invited but has not committed to appear — and committee Chairman Richard Burr, R-N.C., did not accept the company's offer of another official from Google.
+Larry Page, the CEO of Google parent company Alphabet, also has been invited but has not committed to appear — and committee Chairman Richard Burr, R-N.C., did not accept the company's offer of another official from Google.
 So the search behemoth might wind up being represented by an empty chair.

 Expected to actually appear are Facebook COO Sheryl Sandberg and Twitter CEO Jack Dorsey, who'll face questions about what they've improved since their companies' last go-round under the klieg lights.
-They say they're doing a lot and Facebook especially has launched a vast goodwill campaign, up to and including ads in D.C.'s subway system.
+They say they're doing a lot, and Facebook especially has launched a vast goodwill campaign, up to and including ads in D.C.'s subway system.

 Will that be good enough?
 Sneak preview: No. And Dorsey especially is going to have a rough day as Republicans amplify their arguments — led by Trump — about what they call the censorship of conservatives online.
-Dorsey not only will undergo a wire-brushing with Sandberg from the Senate intelligence panel, but later in the day by himself before the House Energy and Commerce Committee.
+Dorsey not only will undergo a wire-brushing with Sandberg from the Senate intelligence panel, but also later in the day by himself before the House Energy and Commerce Committee.

 What does it all mean?
 Big Tech is probably in no danger of new restrictions or legislation that would mandate better protections against a 2016-like influence campaign.
 For now.
 But it does not want its political EKG trend line to tick down any further.